padouciel/docker/firebird/README.md

 # Firebird image

+Based on :
-CentOS 6 + Firebird 2.5 for Novaappserver
+- CentOS 6 + Firebird 2.5 for Novaappserver

+## Use :
+'''
+docker pull padouciel/firebird
+'''
+Notice : the repository is private for now